a3mckagu/A2_Group5B_MidTerm_Game/README.md

 Two planned improvements include:

-> Reducing the Complexity of Level One Recipe: Aim to include only 3 vials to contain cognitive load and frustration experienced by beginners.
+> Reducing the Complexity of Level One Recipe: Aim to include only 3 vials instead of 5.
-> Enhance Interactivity of the Audio-Visual Experience: Add more visual feedback such as several cursor states when the player drags objects and hovers over HUD elements.
-Furthurmore, adding sound effects for subtle interactions, including picking up glasses and pouring liquids, along with music that increases in intensity as the level time limit approaches the end.
+> Enhancing the Audio Experience: Edit background music so that it increases in intensity as customer patience depletes.

 ---

 ## Assets

-> - `assets/audio/medieval-music.mp3` (Tunetank 2025)
+> - `assets/audio/medieval-music.mp3` [9]
 > - `assets/background/blue-lvl.png` (original artwork)
 > - `assets/background/level-menu.png` (original artwork)
 > - `assets/background/map-icons-default.png` (original artwork)